adobe/aepsdk-react-native/README.md

 ### Initializing

-Initialize the SDK via native code inside your `AppDelegate` (iOS) and `MainApplication` (Android).
-The following code snippets demonstrate how you can import and register the Mobile Core and Profile extensions.
-You can also see, for reference, how Identity, Lifecycle, Signal, Profile, and other extensions are imported and registered.
+Initializing the SDK should be done in native code inside your `AppDelegate` (iOS) and `MainApplication` (Android).
+The following code snippets demonstrate how to import and register the Mobile Core, Identity, Lifecycle, Signal, and Profile extensions.
+For other extensions, the documentation on how to initialize a specific extension can be found in `./packges/{extension}/README.md`

 ###### **iOS**
 ```objective-c